termie/farmboy/README.rst

 In most cases Farm Boy is just a couple helpers for building fabfiles, the definition documents that Fabric uses to run commands on remote servers.
 If you already know Fabric (a well-known and powerful tool) you will have a very easy time making modifications.
-If you don't already know it, there is plenty of good documentation.
+If you don't already know it, plenty of good documentation exists.

-Farm Boy tries to explain and demonstrate the features of Fabric that it uses in the fabfile is generates for you with hopes that you will be able to take it from there.
+Farm Boy tries to explain and demonstrate the features of Fabric that it uses in the fabfile it generates for you with hopes that you will be able to take it from there.

 The config file for Farm Boy is just the fabfile.
 And fabfiles are just